 Contribution: Super Soaker Gun (toy)

-Have you ever played with the Super Soaker?
+Have you ever played with a Super Soaker?
 I am sure you did, but do you know who invented it?
-The idea of a pressurized water toy/gun was first conceived by a NASA and US Air Force engineer Lonnie Johnson.
-After formulating the water gun, he applied and successfully received a US patent in 1986.
-Since then Lonnie Johnson has more than 80 patents for his various inventions.
+The idea of a pressurized water gun/toy was first conceived by NASA and U.S. Air Force engineer Lonnie Johnson.

 The Super Soaker became an instant hit on the markets, generating more than $200 million in sales in 1991.
-Shortly after that, he devices other improvements and upgrades to the Super Soaker.
-In 2013, Hasbro Inc., the legal owner of Lonnie Johnson’s invention paid him $73 million of due royalties.
+In 2013, Hasbro Inc. paid a total of $73 million in royalties to Lonnie Johnson.

 14. Jan Ernst Matzeliger

-Jan Ernst Matzeliger was born in Paramaribo, the capital city of Dutch Guiana, where his father operated the Colonial Shipworks.
+Jan Matzeliger was born in Paramaribo, the capital city of Dutch Guiana, on 15 September 1852.
 At the age of 19, he left his home to work on a merchant ship of the Dutch East Indies company and then settled in Philadelphia, USA.
 It was during this time he learned about the shoe trade and made his mind that he will dedicate his life to this industry.